 - Sleep apnea and snoring

 - Tooth decay from excessive wear of tooth enamel

-- This is another solution for young patients and looks like a brace headgear.
+- Reverse-Pull Face Mask: This is another solution for young patients and looks like a brace headgear.
 It wraps around the child’s head and pulls the upper jaw back into the right position.
 It uses metal bands fastened to the upper back teeth.

-- In extreme cases or for older patients, underbite surgery is recommended.
+- Underbite Surgery: In extreme cases or for older patients, underbite surgery is recommended.
 It reshapes and shortens the lower jaw.
 In some cases, the upper law can also be lengthened to cover the lower teeth.
 Screws, plates, and wires may be used to maintain the proper shape of the jawbone.
-Underbite jaw surgery comes with some risks such as infection, scarring and general anesthesia.
+Underbite jaw surgery comes with some risks such as infection, scarring, and general anesthesia.

-- This is anunderbite correction without surgery where the orthodontists reshape the lower teeth.
+- Cosmetic Approach: This is an underbite correction without surgery where the orthodontists reshape the lower teeth.
 After that veneers are fitted to the upper teeth.
 This method doesn’t necessarily solve the problem but it makes the underbite less prominent and improves the jaw functionality sufficiently.